puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 mod 'puppetlabs/apache', '0.10.0'
 ~~~

-**Install the latest available version of a module, and then update that module:""**
+**Install the latest available version of a module, and then update that module:**

 ~~~
 mod 'puppetlabs/apache', :latest
 ~~~

-####Declaring a Git repo as a module
+#####Declaring a Git repo as a module

-You can also specify a Git repo that contains a Puppet module; r10k will clone that repo and use it as a module.
+You can also specify a Git repo that contains a Puppet module; r10k will then clone that repo and use it as a module.
 In this case, you can specify the module "version" by using the `ref`, `tag`, `commit`, and `branch` options.

 * `ref`: Determines the type of Git object to check out.
 Can be used with a Git commit, branch reference, or a tag.
 * `tag`: Directs r10k to clone the repo at a certain tag number.
 * `commit`: Directs r10k to clone the repo at a certain commit.
 * `branch`: Specifies a certain branch of the repo to clone.

 **Install puppetlabs/apache and keep it up to date with 'master':**